different-ai/file-organizer-2000/README.md

 Join the [discord server](https://discord.gg/udQnCRFyus) for more.

-## Small iOS shortcut for easy access
+## iOS shortcut to send Apple Notes and Audios to Obsidian

 The iOS shortcut below makes it easy for you to easily work from your phone with this plugin.